Contact Us

 Paul Dorian

-A strong Arctic cold front arrives in the Mid-Atlantic region on Sunday and it may be accompanied by snow; especially, in areas to the north of the PA/MD border.
+A strong Arctic cold front arrives in the Mid-Atlantic region on Sunday and it may be accompanied by snow shower activity; especially, in areas to the north of the PA/MD border.
 After a very mild Saturday, temperatures will begin to trend downward on Sunday, and by the time Monday rolls around, Arctic air will be fully entrenched in the Mid-Atlantic region.
 Map courtesy NOAA, tropicaltidbits.com

 Overview

-Low pressure may head to the Mid-Atlantic region on Monday and with Arctic air in place, any precipitation from this system is very likely to be in the form of snow.
-Odds currently appear to be higher for snow to fall on Monday to the south of the PA/MD border, but we’ll see how this plays out in coming days.
+Weak low pressure heads to the Mid-Atlantic region on Monday and with Arctic air in place, any precipitation from this system is very likely to be in the form of snow.
 Map courtesy NOAA, tropicaltidbits.com

-Next Arctic front arrives on Sunday…a couple of snow threats
+Next Arctic front arrives on Sunday…much colder early next week

 It’ll turn slightly milder on Friday in the Mid-Atlantic region and then noticeably milder on Saturday ahead of the next strong cold front.
-This next cold front should come through on Sunday – potentially with some snow especially across the northern Mid-Atlantic region – and it’ll usher in a fresh Arctic air mass for the early part of next week.
-By Monday, another low-pressure will push eastward towards the Mid-Atlantic region and with Arctic air in place, any precipitation associated with this system is likely to be in the form of snow…even south of the PA/MD border in places like Washington, D.C. and Baltimore.
-The Arctic air mass will be anchored by strong, cold high pressure to the north early next week...a great setup for frozen precipitation in the Mid-Atlantic region.
-Yet another low-pressure system could then move eastward towards the Mid-Atlantic region in the Tuesday/Wednesday time frame and with the Arctic air mass beginning a retreat to the north, rain and/or ice will likely get into the mix.
+This next cold front should come through on Sunday – potentially with some snow shower activity especially across the northern Mid-Atlantic region – and it’ll usher in a fresh Arctic air mass for the early part of next week.
+By Monday, weak low-pressure will push eastward towards the Mid-Atlantic region and with Arctic air in place, any precipitation associated with this system is likely to be in the form of snow, but a significant amount is not expected.
+Another low pressure system may quickly follow on Monday night and Tuesday and it can produce some rain, ice and/or snow in the region.

 A big-time warm up is coming to the northeastern states…at least it looks that way from this vantage point (many prior attempts have failed).
-In fact, the warm-up that is likely to begin late next week may intensify dramatically during the weekend of the 7th and 8th with 70+ degree temperatures on the table in some areas.
+In fact, the warm-up that is likely to begin late next week may intensify dramatically during the weekend of the 7th and 8th with 70+ degree temperatures on the table in some areas (unless a dreaded backdoor cold front ruins the day).
 Map courtesy ECMWF, Weather Bell

 Big-time warmup on the way